 What are flapjacks?

 Depending on where in the world you are, flapjacks may be something quite different.
-I first tried flapjacks when I was in America, and they were in the form of a pancake.
+In America, flapjacks are thick and diner-style pancakes.
 British or English flapjacks are quite different.
 They are a thick and chewy oatmeal based bar that is flavored and held together with golden syrup and either butter or oil.
-They are comparable to a granola bar or baked oatmeal bar, although much thicker and much more satisfying.

 - Brown sugar OR coconut sugar- Obviously this sweetens the bars, but they also keep them soft in the middle.
 White sugar will work but will be a little denser throughout.